IRS delays federal tax deadline to May 17. What it means for your stimulus check 3

 - It’s automatic: The 2020 federal tax deadline is automatically extended from April 15 to May 17, 2021.
 You do not need to file for any kind of extension to get this extra time to do your taxes.

 - You get an extra month to pay your taxes, too: Not only is the deadline to file extended, but so is the deadline to pay any taxes owed.
-Normally when you file for an extension to file your tax return, penalties and interest will apply to any taxes owed that were not paid by April 15th.
-But under the automatic extension, any taxes due are also postponed from April 15 to May 17, 2021, too.
+Normally when you file for an extension to file your tax return, penalties and interest will apply to any taxes owed that were not paid by April 15.
+But under the automatic extension, any taxes due are also postponed from April 15 to May 17, 2021.

-- Louisiana, Oklahoma, and Texas residents have until June 15: in February, due to the winter storms that lashed Louisiana, Oklahoma, and Texas, the IRS announced residents of those states would get an extra two months to file their federal tax returns.
-That still deadline stands.
-Louisiana, Oklahoma, and Texas have until June 15 to file their returns.
-They do not get any additional time past the June 15 deadline simply because the IRS is giving the rest of the country an extra month to file their returns.
+- Louisiana, Oklahoma, and Texas residents have until June 15: In February, due to the winter storms that lashed Louisiana, Oklahoma, and Texas, the IRS announced residents of those states would get an extra two months to file their federal tax returns.
+That deadline still stands.
+Residents of Louisiana, Oklahoma, and Texas have until June 15 to file their returns.
+They do not get any additional time past the June 15 deadline just because the IRS is giving the rest of the country an extra month to file their returns.

 - You might still have to file state returns by April 15: The IRS notes that its May 17 extension only applies to federal tax returns.
 States’ filing requirements haven’t necessarily changed.
 That means it’s important to check with your state tax office to see if there’s an extension for filing your state return or if it’s still due at the regular time.